mohjarabahh/unix-shell/README.md

 </div>

 ## Overview
-A simple version of UNIX Shell developed using Python language and Pytest testing framework under the Linux environment with several awesome [open-source technologies](#technologies).
+A simple version of UNIX Shell developed using Python programming language and Pytest framework, under a Linux environment, with several awesome [open-source technologies](#technologies).
 The shell can handle both [built-in commands](#shell-commands) and executable files.
 It is not sophisticated as *Bash* or *Zsh*, but it performs similar functions.

 The codebase is pretty organized, easier to maintain, and scalable as the project grows (if that happened) due to the clean file structure, clean code, and great documentation.
 This has been be done with modularity, best practices, documentation, documentation strings, type hinting, and unit testing, which made the codebase easier to debug and maintain, as well as, ensured code correctness.